 Villas are scattered around south Bali and Ubud, and are now appearing in the east.
 They're often built in the middle of rice paddies, seemingly overnight.
 The villa boom has been quite controversial for environmental, aesthetic and economic reasons.
 Many skip collecting government taxes from guests, which has raised the ire of their luxury hotel competitors and brought threats of crackdowns.

-Large villas can be bacchanalian retreats for groups of friends, such as those found in the Canggu area.
+Large villas, such as those found in the Canggu area, can be bacchanalian retreats for groups of friends.
 Others are smaller, more intimate and part of larger developments – common in Seminyak and Kerobokan – or top-end hotels.
 Expect the following:

 - Private garden